-I titled these “weeknight chops” simply because they are so simple and easy to make.
-A quick dinner for a busy weeknight.
-And lets face it, we could all use a few more of those “quick and easy” recipes, don’t you think?
+I originally titled this recipe “weeknight balsamic pork chops” simply because they are so simple and easy to make on any given weeknight.
+A quick dinner for a busy evening.
+And let’s face it, we could all use a few more of those “quick and easy” recipes, don’t you think?

 About the cut: When I buy my pork chops from the butcher, I ask him to cut the chops into “breakfast cuts or slices”.
 These are much thinner and cook faster as a result.
 And as the name insinuates, this cut is good for breakfast in lieu of bacon.

-- 2 breakfast-cut pork chops (about a scant 1/2 inch thick)
+- 1 lb pork chops (breakfast cut – about a scant ½ inch thick)

 - Heat the oil and add the garlic first, then the pork chops.